shanudhawale/Pdf-Rag-Chatbot/frontend/chainlit.md

-# Welcome to RAG Document Assistant! 👋
+# Welcome to Multi-Modal Conversational RAG Document Assistant! 👋

-This is a document assistant that can help you query and analyze your documents on financial and presentation statements from Conoco Phillips.
+This is a document assistant that can help you query and analyze your documents on financial statements and presentation from Conoco Phillips.

 ## Features
 - Ask questions about your documents